Attend today. Achieve tomorrow.

-One in 10 kindergarten and first-grade students miss at least 18 days of school – a full 10 percent of the school year.
+1 out of 10 kindergarten and first-grade students miss at least 18 days of school – a full 10 percent of the school year.
 But only 17 percent of those kids will read on grade level after 3rd grade, research shows.
 By middle school, chronic absence is one of the leading indicators of dropping out.
 And by 9th grade, it’s a better predictor of dropping out than test scores.
 This trend starts as early as kindergarten and continues through high school, contributing to achievement gaps and ultimately to dropout rates.

 That’s why our school district, in partnership with the United Way, the Campaign for Grade Level Reading, Hartford Foundation for Public Giving, Hartford Public Library, MegaEducation, Achieve Hartford!, the City of Hartford, and Attendance Works, is promoting Attendance Awareness.
 We’re asking parents, schools, city agencies, community nonprofits, businesses and others to deliver the message that attendance matters for success in school and in life, and that absences can easily add up to academic challenges.

-Attendance Awareness Media:
+Download: Attendance Awareness poster

 The Attendance Works site that has everything you could need: